SkeltonThatcher/vagrant-rancher/README.md

 Or..

-- (Recommended) Issue a `vagrant suspend` for both /server and /host
+- (Recommended) Issue a `vagrant suspend` for both /server and /host, followed by a `vagrant resume`.

 **Note 2:** Guest to Host time sync:

-To keep the guest time in sync with the host after a suspend/resume, ensure that Virtualbox Guest Additions are installed and update the locale string for /usr/share/zoneinfo in the Vagrantfile for server and host (currently set to /Europe/London).
+To keep the guest time in sync with the host after a suspend/resume, ensure that Virtualbox Guest Additions are installed and update the locale string for `/usr/share/zoneinfo` in the Vagrantfile(s) for both server and host (This is currently set to `/Europe/London`).